OhNoMatthew/Personal-Projects/README.md

 - Python
 - Java
 - JavaScript
+- TypeSript (Future)
 - HTML
 - CSS
-- React
+- React (Future)
-- C++ (In the future)
+- C++ (Future)

 I will plan to add more files in the near future.

-Patch Notes 8/12/2025 :
+Patch Notes 8/13/2025 :
-- Added some Algorithms such as Binary and Linear search algorithms
+- Added some Algorithms
-- Added my to do list program.
+- Learned some Bubble Sort and Selection Sort

 ** Guess the Number Game **
 - I just uploaded this game (7/25/2025, 5:47 PM)